karan-kapoor90/namswan/_posts/January/2020-01-18-chocolate-walnut-brownie.md

 image: "/assets/images/used/chocolate-walnut-brownie.jpg"
 ---

-Our childhood go to food!I got this recipie from my Paternal aunt.
+Our childhood go to food!I got this recipe from my Paternal aunt.
 Even now anytime and anywhere someone mentions a brownie, I drool a little, yeh even now!
 Damn growing up.

 ## Ingredients